BoolPurist/week_calendar_cli/README.md

 ### Install from crates.io

-This appliaction is also published on this [page](https://crates.io/crates/week_calendar) of crates.io
+This application is also published on this [page](https://crates.io/crates/week_calendar) of crates.io

 You can install via
 ```sh